 Kansas State Capitol - Historic tours

-First floor highlights include murals by David H. Overmeyer, plus the ornate stenciling in the rotunda, and a view up toward the inner dome.
+First floor highlights include murals by David H. Overmyer, plus the ornate stenciling in the rotunda, and a view up toward the inner dome.

 Features on this floor include murals by John Steuart Curry, the well known Tragic Prelude and Kansas Pastoral.
 Murals by Lumen Martin Winter are located in the rotunda, as are the four statues by Peter Felten, Jr. The ceremonial governor's office is one of the highlights of the tour.